IBM-Cloud/docs-services/services/Nexmo/index.md

 Now, let’s code!
 Make sure that node.js is installed on your machine to start coding.

 Take a look at the project folder that you previously downloaded from your Bluemix dashboard.
-Ot should contains files like this:
+Or should contains files like this:

 ```bash
 .